zk/clojuredocs/README.md

 * Functions that return hiccup structures should be prefixed with a `$`, like `$layout`.

+### Adding Functions, Macros, Special Forms, Namespaces & Other Vars

+Most vars are picked up from Clojure at runtime, using core namespace and var introspection utilities.
+Special forms and namespaces to include on the site are specified explicitly in the `clojuredocs.search.static` namespace.

+Vars are picked up automatically based on the namespaces specified in `clojuredocs.search.static/clojure-namespaces` vector.
+Any namespace in this vector will be queried for public vars to be made searchable and displayable on the site.

+Special forms are specified in the `clojuredocs.search.static/special-forms` list.

 ### Adding Core Libraries

+Sometimes we'd like to add core libraries that are not part of the standard Clojure distribution (like core.async) to the site.
+Here's how to do that:

 1. Add dependency to `project.clj`
 1. Add ns sym to `clojure-namespaces` in `clojuredocs.search.static`